michal-at-git/js-toys/various-toys/README.md

 Important thing!

 ...lot of these toys uses html5 `<input type="color" ` element.

-'input color' is currently supported only by Opera, Chrome and BlackBerry browser.
+`input color` is currently supported only by Opera, Chrome and BlackBerry browser.